 Jazz Jams continuing First & Third Fridays from 5-7 pm at Phoenix Landing!

-We’re excited that JazzBoston’s free jazz jams will continue in our new home: The Phoenix Landing, 512 Mass Ave, Central Square, Cambridge!
+We’re excited that JazzBoston’s free jazz jams are continuing at The Phoenix Landing, 512 Mass Ave, Central Square, Cambridge!
 Thanks to Kevin from Phoenix Landing for making this happen!!
 Jams are all-ages, free, and open to the public on the 1st & 3rd Fridays from 5-7 pm.
 Stop by to play or to hang out and listen to the music!

 The jams have provided a much-needed opportunity for intermediate & advanced musicians to collaborate directly with a house band of noted area professionals and educators.
-This series was formerly grant-funded, but it currently needs ongoing support.
-We are continuing our $15,000 campaign to fund this series for one year.
+This series is partially grant-funded, but it needs additional support.
 You can make a difference by donating to JazzBoston today – this funding will support stipends for the house band musicians.
-Many generous JazzBoston members have already donated a combined $6500.
-Would you be able to help this vital series continue?
 Donate small or large amounts at https://jazzboston.org/get-involved/donate.
 Thank you for your free membership, and don’t forget to tell your jazz-loving friends they can join at https://jazzboston.org!

 JazzBoston Hot Club Listening Sessions free & online!